 In most cases, a route planning app is the better choice.
 For example, you could use Google Maps for route planning.
 This approach is convenient since the app is free, and many people use it already.
 However, while it can create a path, Google Maps isn’t adept at optimization.
 While it may give you the shortest route, that isn’t always the best, so it’s essential to keep that in mind.

 Ultimately, great plans will revolutionize your workflow and business.
 Optimization cannot be understated.
 Outside sales reps can spend less time on the road and more time working with current and prospective customers.
-We’ve seen this happen in the United States, and in San Francisco in particular.
+We’ve seen this happen in the United States and San Francisco in particular.
 It’s a simple way to boost productivity and boost your bottom line.
 We hope we’ve made a convincing case that this is a must-do for any company or salesperson who wants to maximize their use of time and profitability.
-Contact us anytime to let us know if we’ve missed anything, or if you want us to cover anything else!
+Contact us anytime to let us know if we’ve missed anything or if you want us to cover anything else!